-Join Richard Harrington for an in-depth discussion in this video Selecting music, part of Editing Video and Creating Slideshows with Photoshop CC.
+Join Richard Harrington for an in-depth discussion in this video Selecting music, part of Photoshop: Editing Video and Creating Slideshows.

 - While you might be tempted to just jump into your iTunes or Google Play library to grab some music, remember, you don't have permission for that.
 Artists are very particular about their music and don't just want anybody using them for any purpose.
 After all, if you're a photographer, you probably see some value in protecting your own intellectual property.
 Don't get into hot water by stealing music or thinking that it's okay because it's just for your personal project.
 Outside of true academic use, it's pretty rare for people to have the rights to use music without getting explicit permission or paying licensing fees.